 If you have ever tried using a Japanese JIS layout keyboard on an English-set computer, you will soon realise that the unique keys that come with a split spacebar, right shift and backspace layout do not function without setting the computer to a Japanese locale.
-The keys still send scancodes however, so thankfully, you can make use of them with a little extra work.
+The keys still send scancodes, so thankfully, you can make use of them with a little extra work.

-I unified the split backspace area into two single unit backspaces, I added the \| key to the key gained from split right shift, added another backspace to the left of the small spacebar (emulating an Erase-Eaze configuration), extended the spacebar with the key immeidately right to it, and added a convenient delete key to the right of the new spacbar key.
-To achieve this functionality, you can use the code snippits below for AutoHotkey and Soarer's Converter respectively (and feel free to remove the code comments if you want).
+\, so I've remapped that onto one of the keys.
+Beyond this, I unified the split backspace area into two single-unit backspaces, added another backspace to the left of the small spacebar (emulating an Erase-Eaze configuration), extended the spacebar with the key immediately right to it, and added a convenient delete key to the right of the new spacebar key.

 To use the AutoHotkey code provided, you'll need to create an AutoHotkey script to put it in.
 Once AutoHotkey is installed, right-click an empty area of your Windows desktop, hover over "New", and then click "AutoHotkey Script" to create the file, then open the file in your favourite text editor and paste the code above in and save.
 Once done, simply double-click the script file to run the code.
 If you then wish to make this script run every time Windows starts up, simply compile the script via right-clicking the script file and clicking "Compile Script", and then follow steps 3 and 4 from these instructions from Microsoft on how to make an app run on startup.